PorridgePi/WRO-FE-2023/Documentation.md

-## Motors : GM25-12CPR
-1. Encoder with 1440 BPR resolution
+The GM25-12CPR has a good resolution of 1440 BPR with
-2. Minimal footprint with inline gearbox
+2. Inline gearbox so minimal footprint
 3.
+4.